Michaelvasandani/cse15l-lab-reports/laberport3.md

 plos//pmed.0020120.txt
 plos//pmed.0020281.txt
 ```
-* Using a size, you can perform a search query to find files that are equal to, greater than or less than your specified file size.
+* Using `-size`, you can perform a search query to find files that are equal to, greater than or less than your specified file size.
 This is useful if you want to look for specific files that are too big or that are very small.

 ### 2. `-type`
 * example 1: